Abstracts can be submitted via the online Abstract Submission Platform only. Abstracts sent by email will not be accepted.

 Do not forget to click on the Submit button to validate your abstract submission.
 After having submitted your abstract, you will receive an immediate automatic confirmation by email (please make sure to state your correct email address!) notifying you the abstract number.
 Please use this reference in all correspondence.
-If you do not receive this confirmation, please contact us at email@example.com
+If you do not receive this confirmation, please contact the Abstract Team

 There is no limit to the number of abstracts an author/individual may submit, but the same research cannot be submitted twice, even under a different topic/category or with a different title.
 If you submit two abstracts with the same content, the abstract submission service will automatically keep the most recent abstract submitted and withdraw the other.
 Note that duplicate draft abstracts will not be deleted.

-If you have difficulties in submitting your abstracts or if you need any further information, please contact us at firstname.lastname@example.org
+If you have difficulties in submitting your abstracts or if you need any further information, please contact the Abstract Team

 Abstract Grading, selection and results -